New constraint on neutrino magnetic moment and neutrino millicharge from LUX-ZEPLIN dark matter search results: Results

-with $\chi^2_{\rm min}=106.2$, which corresponds to an integrated number of $\sim$40 $\nu$ES events.
-This limit can be compared with the bounds obtained by other experiments.
-The Super-Kamiokande Collaboration achieved a limit of $3.6\times 10^{-10} \mu_B$ (90\% C.L.) by fitting day/night solar neutrino spectra above 5~MeV.
+with the minimum of the chi-square being $\chi^2_{\rm min}=100.0$, which corresponds to an integrated number of $\sim$50 $\nu$ES events.
+It can be compared with the limit recently reported by the XENONnT collaboration corresponding to $\mu_{\nu}^{\rm{eff}} < 6.4 \times 10^{-12} \, \mu_{\text{B}}$~\cite{XENONCollaboration:2022kmb}, which is about a factor of 2 more stringent due to their lower background with respect to LZ.
+Further neutrino MM analyses exploiting XENONnT data can be found in Refs.~\cite{A:2022acy,Khan:2022bel}.
+These LZ and XENONnT limits, both obtained using a LXe double-phase TPC technology originally designed to search for dark matter and a similar analysis approach, are significantly tighter than the previous laboratory bounds, highlighting the potentiality that such a technique can offer thanks to the low energy threshold and low level of background achieved.
+Indeed, they can be compared to the limit obtained by the Super-Kamiokande collaboration of $3.6\times 10^{-10} \mu_B$ (90\% C.L.), derived by fitting day/night solar neutrino spectra above 5~MeV.
 With additional information from other solar neutrino and KamLAND experiments a limit of $1.1\times 10^{-10} \mu_B$ (90\% C.L.) was obtained~\cite{Super-Kamiokande:2004wqk}.
-The Borexino Collaboration reported the best current limit on the effective MM by laboratory experiments of $2.8\times 10^{-11} \mu_B$ (90\% C.L.) using the ER spectrum from solar neutrinos~\cite{Borexino:2017fbd}.
+The Borexino collaboration reported the previous best current limit on the effective MM by laboratory experiments of $2.8\times 10^{-11} \mu_B$ (90\% C.L.) using the ER spectrum from solar neutrinos~\cite{Borexino:2017fbd}.
 The best MM limit from reactor antineutrinos is $2.9\times 10^{-11} \mu_B$ (90\% C.L.)~\cite{Gemma}.
-The analysis of the CE$\nu$NS data from Dresden-II and COHERENT Collaborations permits to set limits on $|\mu_{\nu_{e}}| < 2.13 \times 10^{-10} \, \mu_{\text{B}} $ and $|\mu_{\nu_{\mu}}| < 18 \times 10^{-10} \, \mu_{\text{B}}$~\cite{cadeddudresden}, also exploiting $\nu$ES.
-When considering non-laboratory experiments, the most stringent limits on the neutrino MM of up to $\sim 10^{-12} \mu_B$ come from astrophysical observations~\cite{ARCEODIAZ20151,Diaz:2019kim,Corsico:2014mpa}, which however are rather indirect.
-A complete historical record of limits on the neutrino MM can be found in Ref.~\cite{ParticleDataGroup:2020ssz} and it is summarised in Fig.~\ref{fig:GS}.
-It is possible to see that by our analysis of the LZ data we can set the most stringent limit on the effective neutrino MM compared to the other laboratory bounds.
-Moreover, this limit excludes by more than 5$\sigma$ the hint of a possible neutrino MM found by the XENON1T Collaboration~\cite{XENON:2020rca}.
-Indeed, at 90\% C.L. they find $14 <\mu_\nu^{\textrm{eff}} [10^{-12} \mu_B]< 29$, so intriguingly we are able to reject this explanation.\\
+Finally, the analysis of the CE$\nu$NS data from Dresden-II and COHERENT collaborations permits to set limits on $|\mu_{\nu_{e}}| < 2.13 \times 10^{-10} \, \mu_{\text{B}} $ and $|\mu_{\nu_{\mu}}| < 18 \times 10^{-10} \, \mu_{\text{B}}$~\cite{cadeddudresden}, also exploiting $\nu$ES.
+When considering nonlaboratory experiments, the most stringent limits on the neutrino MM of up to $\sim 10^{-12} \mu_B$ come from astrophysical observations~\cite{ARCEODIAZ20151,Diaz:2019kim,Corsico:2014mpa}, which however are rather indirect.
+A complete historical record of limits on the neutrino MM can be found in Ref.~\cite{ParticleDataGroup:2020ssz} and a large collection of existing bounds is summarized in Fig.~\ref{fig:GS}(a).
+It is possible to see that in our analysis of the LZ data we significantly improve the limits on the electron, muon and tau neutrino MM compared to the other laboratory bounds.